CoreyM-Dojo/projects-and-algorithms-september-2023/week2/readmes/git-collaboration.md

 - version control for your local machine
 - integrates with github to save projects in the cloud.

-- git init
+- git init -> Initialize or create a folder that will hold local repository
-- git add
+- git add -> adds the changes make to a staging area
-- git commit
+- git commit -m "A great commit message" -> finalize those changes with a message to explain them
 - git checkout
 - git branch
 - git remote